Find Affordable College Courses

 172 Yearly Graduations

 The 20th most popular school in the country for health studies majors who are seeking their bachelor's degree is Portland State University.
 Each year, around 23,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,106 per year, while in-state graduate students, on average, pay $14,817 per year.
-For the 2020-2021 academic year, 172 bachelor's degrees were handed out to health studies majors at Portland State University.
-Of these students, 76% were women and 49% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $8,694 per year, while in-state graduate students, on average, pay $15,279 per year.
+During the most recent year for which we have data, 172 people received their bachelor's degree in health studies from Portland State University.
+About 79% of this group were women, and 64% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to health studies that offer bachelor’s degrees.